 It is smarter to divide a large process like production into logical pieces each having their own KPI(s).

 The IOP defines the business into significant processes.
 Sales is a likely process.
-Do not turn the IOP into a department flow chart noting order enter, credit check, decision points and every other activity related to Sales.
+Do not turn the IOP into a department flow chart noting order entry, credit check, decision points and every other activity related to Sales.
 Keep it simple.

 Some IOPs fail to cover all AS9100D requirements.
 It is not required, but very helpful, to note the paragraphs of the AS9100 that apply to each process.